HL7/davinci-ecdx/input/pagecontent/security.md

 1. User scopes **SHALL** be used as defined in [SMART App Launch] to restrict access to the relevant patients for a given Data Consumer.
 Organizational user access scopes are typically pre-negotiated and documented via business agreements.
 Data Sources shall translate these agreements into the appropriate SMART App Launch scopes.

-1. Audit mechanisms need to be in place so that exchange mechanisms *with or without human intervention* can be subject to review/oversight.
+1. Audit mechanisms **SHALL** be in place so that exchange mechanisms *with or without human intervention* can be subject to review/oversight.

 #### Purpose of Use